halbgut/lucaschmid.net/src/data/start.md

 29
 ```

-Around April I joined the Linux system-administration-team at work.
+Around April I joined the Linux system administration team at work.
 There I got to know Apache, MySQL and Linux.
-In december I went to the Dupal team.
+In december I went to a Dupal team.
 At the time of this writting I'm still part of that team.

 In August 2016 I will graduate from my apprenticeship.
 Then I want to start working as a JavaScript-Developer.